 Up to £3M is available to support 3-6 network awards.

 Funding is intended to cover the operating and supporting costs of the network as well as the feasibility studies.
+Funding will be awarded at 80% FEC unless otherwise stated below.
 Funding can be requested to cover

 - Travel and Subsistence – travel and subsistence enabling members of the network to meet together around the aims of the network to exchange ideas and expertise, potentially including visits to or by overseas experts and industry partners.
 Where possible industrial collaborators should meet their own travel costs.

 - Investigators Salaries – The network Director and one co-Director can request funds to cover their salary costs for the time spent setting up and administering the network, however these costs should be reasonable and not constitute a significant proportion of the costs of the network.
+Costs for the investigators will be funded at 80% FEC and include contribution to estates and indirect costs.
 Further co-investigators may be included in the application where individuals will have a clearly definable leadership role within the network; however no contribution to their salary should be requested.

 - Administrative support – we strongly recommend that dedicated resource for a network manager is integrated into the network and funding for administration support can be requested to support the coordination of the network.
 Costs should be reasonable and not a significant proportion of the total requested resource.
+Due to the community support role of a network manager, direct costs for this role can be costed at 100% FEC, however indirect and estate costs cannot be claimed.
 Reasonable costs for monitoring and dissemination of the network output can also be included.

 Requests for funding to support standalone research projects are not eligible.